shre7989/Maze/README.md

+# Project Description:
+   - This Project implements several maze generating and solving algorithms.
+   - All the solver algorithms utilize multi-threading to solve the maze.
+   -
 # Getting Started:
 - Replace the .txt file int res folder with your text file with the preferred generator and solver you want.
 - Click on generate to generate the maze using the specified generation algorithm.